Why Disc Brakes For Road Bikes Are A Better Option

 Disc brake closeup

-Disadvantages Of Rim Brakes
+Drawbacks Of Using Rim Brakes On Road Bikes

-They work by means of a rubber brake pad that is just over the rim of the front and back wheels.
+For a long time, bicycles have used a very traditional type of brakes.
+These are known as rim brakes, and nearly every road bike and mountain bike has had them.
+They work using a rubber brake pad that is just over the rim of the front and back wheels.
 When the brake lever is squeezed, the pad pushes against the side of the rim, generating enough friction to slow the bike down and bring it to a halt.

 But there are certain disadvantages of using rim brakes, or at least I have noticed them.

-Higher Chance Of Failing
+1. Higher Chance Of Failing

 Rim brakes have the chance of failing under high levels of stress though.
 While rim brakes have been tried and tested over and over again in a number of different applications, it can’t be denied that they have the chance to fail.

-More Wear And Tear
+2. More Wear And Tear

 At high speeds, applying the rim brake is likely to cause a lot of friction with the wheel.
 This will lead to a high level of heat being generated, causing the rubber in the brake pad to wear out faster.

-Trust me, you do not want to find out that your brake pad is worn out while freewheeling down a steep gradient.
+Trust me, you do not want to find out that your brake pad is worn out while freewheeling down a steep gradient!

-Restricted Terrain Riding
+3. Restricted Terrain Riding

 Another bad thing about the standard rim brake is that it cannot last long under different environmental conditions.
 For example, while riding through muddy terrain, the rim can collect a lot of slick, wet mud.
 If you squeeze the rim brakes while the rims are muddy, it could result in slipping and could cause accidents very fast.